BBC TWO’s The Fifteen Billion Pound Railway returns for a third series on Wednesday 13 February 2019 at 9pm.

 Gallery - key staff and milestones featured in the show

 Fifteen Billion Pound Railway - Series 1

 The first series of The Fifteen Billion Pound Railway aired in July 2014 and followed workers as they tunnelled under London, re-built the Victorian Connaught Tunnel in the Royal Docks and constructed the cathedral-sized new station at Canary Wharf.
-The popularity of the first series led to BBC TWO commissioning a second series.

 Visit the BBC website for further information about the show.